nmrodio/python-api-challenge/README.md

 ## **How does the code work?** ##
 **WeatherPy:**
-1) Importing necessary dependencies to use later in the code (matplotlib, pandas, numpy, requests, time, scipy.stats / linregress, api_keys, citipy)
+1) Importing necessary dependencies to use later in the code (matplotlib, pandas, numpy, requests, time, scipy.stats/linregress, api_keys, citipy)
-2) Creating an empty lists "lat_lngs" and "cities" to hold latitude and longitude combinations and cities names respectively => Defining the ranges for lat and long ==> Randomly finding 1500 combinations of lat and longs and then zipping them together to then find the nearest city using "citypy" and then appending the lat and long combinations to "lat_lngs" and cities to "cities" lists ===> Then printing out the number of cities in the "cities" list using len() function
+2) Creating an empty lists "lat_lngs" and "cities" to hold latitude and longitude combinations and a cities names respectively => Defining the ranges for lat and long ==> Randomly finding 1500 combinations of lat and longs and then zipping them together to then find the nearest city using "citypy" and then appending the lat and long combinations to "lat_lngs" and cities to "cities" lists ===> Then printing out the number of cities in the "cities" list using len() function
 3) Setting up base URL from "https://openweathermap.org/api" => Creating another empty list called "city_data" and then defining counters for the for loop
 4) Start of for loop to loop through cities and then groups cities into "groups" of 50 for logging purposes
-5) Setting up the endpoint URL to find the necessary metrics for each city and converting that data into .json() => Then pulling out only the citie metrics (latitude, longitude, max temp, humidity, cloudiness, wind speed, country, and date) from the list of dictionaries from the endpoint URL (There is a try and except compenent that allows the code to continue looping if a "nearest city" is NOT found from the API call)
+5) Setting up the endpoint URL to find the necessary metrics for each city and converting that data into .json() => Then pulling out only the citie metrics (latitude, longitude, max temp, humidity, cloudiness, wind speed, country, and date) from the list of dictionaries from the endpoint URL (There is a try and except compenent that allows the code to continue looping if a "nearest city" is NOT found from the API request)
 6) Appending all the metrics mentioned above into the list "city_data" => Creating a dataframe called "city_data_df" from the data in "city_data" and then dislaying the record count and dataframe
 7) Exporting the newly created dataframe into a CSV file called "cities.csv" to store the data that was pulled from the API request => Then reading that CSV file to allow for analysis purposes
 8) Then four scatter plots are created to plot the points of a cities Latitude vs Max Temp(C), Humidity(%), Cloudiness(%), and Wind Speed(m/s) respectively => (The dates are converted from "UNIX-UTC" into a more readable format such as "Year-Month-Day")